-I and painted furniture have a thing going on and I’m always on the lookout for an unusual piece that I can re-create.
+I have a love affair going on with painted furniture and I’m always on the lookout for an unusual piece that I can re-create.

 Can you believe I only paid $5 for this?
-Here’s why it had that price tag on it.
+SCORE!
+But there was a reason it had that price tag on it.
 SEVERE veneer damage on every inch!
 It’s days like this I wonder how I get myself into these predicaments.
-You know the ones where you want to just run and hide because you know what lies ahead.
+You know the ones where you want to run and hide because you know what lies ahead.
 Why do I do this?
-Because this sweet little gal needed some help and I just couldn’t walk away.
-One thing she did have was great lines and I’m kind of digging the whole mid-century modern style.
+Because this sweet nightstand needed some help, and I couldn’t walk away from the potential of what could be.
+It had great lines, and I was digging the whole mid-century modern style.

 *This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!

-Before I could ever get to the painted furniture idea that I had planned for this piece, the task at hand was to remove all that damaged veneer.
-The wet towel trick usually works great, so I saturated a towel and applied it to all the surfaces and let it sit overnight to help weaken the glue.
-The next morning I was able to remove most of the veneer with a simple paint scraper and gentle prying.
-The top was another story.
-Time for plan b.
+Before I could get to my painted furniture idea that I had planned for this piece, the task at hand was to remove all that damaged veneer.
+The wet towel trick usually works great, so I saturated a towel, applied it to all the surfaces, and let it sit overnight to weaken the glue.
+The next morning, I removed most of the veneer with a simple paint scraper and gentle prying.

 Some of the glue was being very stubborn about letting go.
-I used my heat gun and even tried the steam iron on top of the wet towel trick and it still would not budge.
+I used my heat gun and even tried the steam iron on top of the wet towel trick, and it still would not budge.
 That’s some awesome glue!
 Where’s my hammer?
-Yep, I reverted to brutal force on one area.
+Yep, I reverted to brutal force in one area.
 The old paint scraper and hammer trick worked well, but not without a price.
 A few areas that I got aggressive on were damaged slightly with a few gouges in the wood and my HAND!
-Since my plan was to paint this piece, I just filled the gouges with plastic wood filler, sanded it smooth.
+Since I planned to paint this piece, I just filled the gouges with plastic wood filler, sanded it smooth.

 Adding A Bit Of Character To Painted Furniture

-I painted the surface with a cream-colored chalky based paint.
+I painted the surface with cream-colored chalky-based paint.
 Then I used my all-time favorite cabinet glaze.
-Rustoleum Decorative Glaze was applied in the grooves and a little in a random fashion across the top to create a wood looking surface.
-Quickly I wiped it down with cheesecloth and it was beautiful!
+Rustoleum Decorative Glaze was applied in the grooves and a little randomly across the top to create a wood-looking surface.
+Quickly I wiped it down with cheesecloth, and it was beautiful!
 It had that aged barn wood look.
 Rustic farmhouse style.

 Until the next project… xo, Do